ts-rest/ts-rest/README.md

 });
 ```

-Fulfil the contract on your sever, with a type-safe router:
+Fulfil the contract on your server, with a type-safe router:

 ```typescript
 const router = s.router(contract, {